borntofrappe/fullstack-d3/README.md

 ### Delaunay

 The scatter plot from the previous demo is enhanced to have the mouse highlight a circle with a bit of leeway.
 Delaunay triangulation works by partitioning the chart in triangles, each responsible for an individual circle.
-The data is then shown when hovering on the triangles, and not the smaller, nested circle.
+The data is then shown when hovering on the triangles, and not the smaller circles.

 - create the triangulation with `d3.Delaunay.from`.
 The function accepts three arguments, for the dataset and two functions describing the `x` and `y` coordinate of the points